 Julius Blüthner started his company in Leipzig in 1853 and quickly became one of the leading piano manufacturers in Germany.
-This piano still has quite a few ‘fortepiano characteristics’, among other it is straight strung and the grain of the wood of the soundboard runs parallel to the strings, details that only add to attractiveness of this beautiful instrument for the collection.
+This piano still has quite a few ‘fortepiano characteristics’, i.e. it is straight strung and the grain of the wood of the soundboard runs parallel to the strings, – details that only add to attractiveness of this beautiful instrument to the collection.

 Miniature of Emile Stubenvoll by an unknown artist, ca. 1870

-A completely new pin block was made; the soundboard was taken out and taken apart in all the pieces it was made of and carefully rebuilt, using every original piece.
+A completely new pin block was made; the soundboard was taken out and taken apart in all the pieces it was made of, and was subsequently carefully rebuilt, using every original piece.